ILLIXR/ILLIXR-analysis/README.md

 or `poetry shell` for an interactive shell with the right `$PATH` and `$PYTHONPATH`.

-To run checks,
+Before comitting, run the linter and autoformatter.
+Make sure there is no red text in the following command:

 ```
-$ typer illixr.analysis.check run [--no-in-place] [--verbose]
+$ typer illixr.analysis.main run check [--no-modify] [--verbose]
-# This will modify your code in place, but only stylistic changes and unused variables
+# This will modify your code in place, but only non-semantic chagnes
 # --no-in-place turns that off.
 ```

 To run the code,
 ```
-$ typer illixr.analysis run
+$ typer illixr.analysis.main run
 ```

 ## Guiding principles